 Analyzing your digital customer service channels and your internal data on customer interactions can be incredibly time-consuming to manually score.
 Intelligent Scoring with a system such as Qualtrics + Clarabridge can help you to automate these processes to free up your team’s time to focus on tweaks and improvements.

 Intelligent Scoring can also take into account a far wider range of channels.
 Creating a unified scoring system that’s omni-channel and can encompass all of your data sources means you spend less time finding the insights, and more time taking action.

-Intelligent Scoring can also be made much more effective than manual scoring with machine learning engines that can utilise natural language understanding (NLU) to source relevant information, no matter where it is.
+Intelligent Scoring can also be made much more effective than manual scoring with machine learning engines that can utilize natural language understanding (NLU) to source relevant information, no matter where it is.

 Use more than just customer service metrics for rating your customer experience

 Customer experience surveys—such as Net Promoter Score (NPS) and Customer Effort Score (CES)—can be an effective way to gather insights on how your customers feel about your brand.
 Customer service metrics, such as tickets closed or customer lifetime value, can also illuminate how effective you are at driving your bottom line.